MKTHEPLUGG/edge-cloud/docs/setup/OS/armbian/readme.md

 ### **Hostname & Network Settings Configuration**

-Hostname & Network Settings Configuration can be semi-automated using this script on the debian based hosts.
+Hostname & Network & Keyboard Settings Configuration can be automated using this script on the noble based hosts.
-ARMBian Already by default offers a network config while deploying so in theory this can be skipped but added a detailed script that can handle the already existing config and replace it if necessary.

 ````shell
 #!/bin/bash